mesonbuild/meson/docs/markdown/snippets/unstable-rust-module.md

 ## Untable Rust module

-A new unstable module has been added to make using rust with meson easier.
+A new unstable module has been added to make using Rust with meson easier.
-Currently it adds a single function to ease defining rust tests.
+Currently it adds a single function to ease defining Rust tests.